NangMayPhuLwin/Network-Intrusion-Prevention-System-on-Software-Defined-Networking/README.md

 Snort is used as signature-based NIPS on SDN for packet-based detection and Artificial Neural Network in used for anomaly-based detection of the flow table entries.
 Python is used for my entire system.

-If you interest in my research or want to ask more details, you can contact me for more information. email:
+If you interest in my research or want to ask more details, you can contact me for more information.
+email: nangmayphulwin@ucsm.edu.mm